pintergreg/ccs24/barriers.md

 ::::::::::::::

 ::: notes
-- the mobility data is collected and aggregated from various and unknown smartphone applications
+- we have the mobility data collected and aggregated from various and unknown smartphone applications
 - a record has a timestamp, a user ID and GPS location
 - we have two years of data for the whole country
 :::